HuseynA28/Data-Engineering_Bootcamp/Linux/Linux-part-2.md

 # Welcome to Linux Part II

-In this section, we explore more advanced Linux functions and commands, focusing on the use of regular expressions (regex).
-This guide is designed with students in mind, offering practical examples for learning and mastering regex in Linux.
+In this section, we explore more advanced Linux functions and commands.

 ---